Latrobe City Landfill

 Hyland Hwy, Loy Yang

 Commercial operators or by appointment only

 The landfill is for disposal of waste that cannot be recycled or composted.
 It is a critical part of our community's waste management infrastructure.
 The landfill is only open to commercial operators or by appointment.
 Please refer to the facilities page for location and opening hours, and the fees page for a full list of acceptable and non-acceptable material.

 The Hyland Highway Landfill started operation in May 2009.
 The site contains 108.8 ha of Hancock Victorian Plantations-owned blue gum and pine plantations which will be progressively harvested until 2016.
 The areas harvested will be revegetated with indigenous plants, resulting in an area returned to bush.
 Landfill cells will also be rehabilitated and monitored for many years.

 Latrobe City Council invites expressions of interest for positions on the Latrobe City Hyland Highway Municipal Landfill Consultative Committee.
 Committee members have skills and interests in representing our community in relation to the operation, development and rehabilitation of the landfill.
-The scope of the committee can be found, under the terms of reference.
-Meetings are held at 5.30pm on the third Wednesday of every second month in the MacFarlane Burnet Room, Traralgon Service Centre, 34-38 Kay Street Traralgon.
+The scope of the committee can be found, under the terms of reference(PDF, 41KB).
+Meetings are held at 5.00pm on the first Tuesdayof every third month in the MacFarlane Burnet Room, Traralgon Service Centre, 34-38 Kay Street Traralgon.

 Deirdre Griepsma, Manager Natural Environment Sustainability, (03) 5128 5735 or email@example.com.